 Emotional Support and Therapy Animals

-When picturing a therapy animal, you probably think of a small mammal like a dog or a bunny—but they’re not the only ones making our world a little happier.
-HenPower, an organization stationed in the UK, has been exploring the benefits of “hengaging” (be warned: their website has a lot of puns) people in elderly care homes with chickens.
-In addition to caring for the chickens by feeding them and collecting their eggs, individuals in this program are welcome to bond with them via cuddling (though, as a note, you probably shouldn’t try this with your average farm chicken).
+When picturing a therapy animal, you probably think of a small mammal like a dog or a bunny.
+They’re not the only ones making our world a little happier.
+HenPower, an organization stationed in the UK, has been exploring the benefits of “hengaging” people in elderly care homes with chickens.
+Residents feed the chickens, collect their eggs, and even cuddle with them.

 It may sound silly, but it’s effective.
 HenPower has led to both benefits in general health and wellbeing and reductions in loneliness, depression, anxiety, and agitation.
 Participant Tommy Applby goes so far as to say that while he was initially “lukewarm” about the program, it ultimately “saved [his] life.”
 He adds, “what I like about the HenPower is that you’re not entertained, you’re involved.
 You make decisions for yourself and you work as a group.
 I love to tell everyone how it’s changed my life, about how it’s changing older people’s lives.”